slatedocs/slate/source/index.html.md

 # Webhook

 When tracking update status to another status, Snappy will send a POST request following the callback url created in api [POST /snappy/trackings/webhook](#create-webhook).
-Max retry of request to callback url is 10 times.
+Max retry of the request with each tracking status to callback url is 10 times.
+List tracking status [Tracking Status](#tracking-status)

 ## Create Webhook